skimzor/CGB-DC/README.md

 ![](images/dc_board.jpg)

-I created  transferred components from an OEM MGB; however, I did not like the color contrast between the green OEM DC/DC Board and the black mainboard PCB.
-There are other aftermarket options for a black DC/DC board, but I wanted to use the stock MGB screen so I needed to retain both the 5V and -18V rails.
+For those that have transferred CGB components to a replacement PCB (e.g. n64freak's CGB/Pocket Color replacement boards) and wish to have a matching color PCB for the DC/DC board.
+There are other aftermarket options for the DC/DC board, but this one retains the original 5V, 13.6V and -15V rails, so you can use the stock CGB screen.

 ![](images/complete.png)